For our suppliers

 Qualified suppliers

-Suppliers must document compliance with requirements related to HSE, quality management, financial stability and professional capability.
+Suppliers must document compliance with requirements related to HSE, quality management, financial stability and professional capability, and work to ensure similar standards in their supply chains where relevant.

 Fair competition